-- Understand what constitutes academic honesty and an authentic piece of academic work for submission and periodically reinforce the same. - Understand what constitutes malpractice, particularly plagiarism and collusion and guide their wards in complying with the Academic Honesty Policy. - In case their child is found to breach Academic Honesty policy, support the school in giving appropriate consequence, after being a part of the appeal process with the student.
+Understand what constitutes academic honesty and an authentic piece of academic work for submission and periodically reinforce the same.

+- Understand what constitutes malpractice, particularly plagiarism and collusion and guide their wards in complying with the Academic Integrity Policy. - If their child is found to breach the Academic Integrity policy, support the school in giving an appropriate consequence after being a part of the appeal process with the student.